collections_bookmark Part of Secrets of Strixhaven auto_awesome #17 in Boros Commander Staples

 Is Sundown Pass legal in Commander?

 Yes.
-Sundown Pass is legal in Commander with no restrictions.
-It is also legal in Standard, Pioneer, Modern, Legacy, Vintage, Historic, and most other constructed formats.
-It is not legal in Pauper (rare) or Pauper Commander.
+Sundown Pass is legal in Commander, as well as in Legacy, Vintage, Modern, Pioneer, Standard, Historic, and most other constructed formats.
+It is not legal in Pauper (it is a rare) and is not legal in Old School or Premodern formats by set eligibility.